TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 5/Isaiah 5.3.md

 ---

-And now, O inhabitants of Jerusalem and men of Judah, judge, I pray you, betwixt me and my vineyard.
+"Now, inhabitants of Jerusalem and men of Judah, please judge between me and my vineyard.